active-logic/uta/README.md

 ## Where next

-- If you are still on the fence, read *Should I use Howl?*
 - Learn about [exciting features](https://github.com/active-logic/howl/issues?q=is%3Aissue+is%3Aopen+label%3A＼%28＾∀＾%29メ%28＾∀＾%29ノ) being worked on.
 - Have a peak at the [Howl source code](https://github.com/active-logic/howl/tree/master/Editor/Core) (written in Howl).
 - View the [Cosmo specification](Documentation/Cosmo-Spec.md)